Karun-A3E/Dev-Stack/Backend/readMe.md

 Feel free to explore the projects, learn from the code, and adapt the concepts to your own projects.
 The projects available in this folder cover a range of topics including:

-- Sp_games : This project basically involves a basic API for updating, creating and deleting gaming sites - like reviews, new game and view game details
+- Sp_games : This project basically involves a basic API for updating, creating and deleting gaming sites - like reviews, new game and view game details-
+- blogging_platform
+- Ecommerce_store
+- games
+- music_platform
+- Task_manager

 Each project is contained within its own folder.
 Navigate into a project's folder to find specific installation and usage instructions for that project.